Find Affordable College Courses

 60% Women

 University of Arizona is the 11th most popular school in the nation for students seeking a doctor's degree in higher education/higher education administration.
 Roughly 45,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,990 per year, while in-state graduate students, on average, pay $12,106 per year.
-The higher education/higher education administration program at University of Arizona awarded 15 doctor's degrees during the 2020-2021 school year.
-Around 73% of these students were from an underrepresented racial-ethnic group, and 60% were women.
+The average in-state tuition for full-time undergraduates is $11,546 per year, while in-state graduate students, on average, pay $12,718 per year.
+During the most recent year for which we have data, 15 people received their doctor's degree in higher education/higher education administration from University of Arizona.
+Around 70% of these students were from an underrepresented racial-ethnic group, and 60% were women.

 #11